-On October 24, 2017, news broke that a $300 million dollar contract to restore electrical power in Puerto Rico had been awarded to Whitefish Energy, a small Montana-based company with only two full-time employees.
+On October 24, 2017, news broke that a $300 million contract to restore electrical power in Puerto Rico had been awarded to Whitefish Energy, a small Montana-based company with only two full-time employees.

 The company is based in Whitefish, Montana – Interior Secretary Ryan Zinke’s hometown.
 Despite attempts by the Interior Department (DOI) to downplay any relationship between the two, reports indicated that Zinke knew Whitefish Energy’s CEO, Andy Techmanski, and that Zinke’s son had previously worked for one of Techmanski’s companies.
 Additional reporting indicated that one of Whitefish Energy’s primary investors donated almost $100,000 to support President Trump’s campaign.